 TV Work

 Long running successes, like 8 Out of 10 Cats Does Countdown, are not only getting repeated on C4 (and in clip compilations, on YouTube) but are also sold around the world (most often to countries like Canada, Australia and New Zealand, but also across Europe).
+Our American cousins love our panel shows too, if the comments on the YouTube clips are anything to go by – big income stream for C4 and the Production Company, Zeppotron.

 Like many other comedians he started out as a warm up man and also contributed sketches and writing to shows that were the vehicles of other comics.
 I’ve already mentioned Ricky Gervais / Stephen Merchant but he also did show warm up work or supplied material to Lee Mack, Frank Skinner, Al Murray, Lily Savage etc.